antonvice/go-py/README.md

 **Go-like Concurrency in Python.**

-`go-py` brings the simplicity and power of Go's concurrency model—goroutines and channels—to Python.
+`pygoroutine` brings the simplicity and power of Go's concurrency model—goroutines and channels—to Python.
 It provides a dead-simple API to make concurrent programming feel effortless and intuitive, whether you're dealing with I/O-bound or CPU-bound tasks.

 ### Key Features